Lanai Cathedrals Dive

 COVID-19 Tour Updates

-Our Cathedralsboat operations are running!
-Join us Monday, Wednesday, and Friday to dive Lanai's Cathedrals.
+Our boat operations are running!
+Join us Monday, Tuesday, Wednesday, Friday and Saturday to dive Lanai's Cathedrals.
+Join us Thursdays for our advanced Hammerhead charter.
 All trip availability is visible and bookable online for the same price as on the phone.
-We are currently limiting our boat to 7 divers and 2 snorkelers to maximize safety and experience.
+We are currently limiting our boat to 14 divers to maximize safety and experience.

 Best Lanai Cathedrals Dive on Maui